 Further to the aforementioned water conservation initiatives, Barwon Water's demand forecasts include a reduction in demand as a result of the impact of proposed 42.0 per cent increase in the marginal price of water.
-Based on estimates of the elasticity of demand for residential customers, Barwon Water has factored in a permanent reduction in water demand in 2008/09, with consequent reductions in water demand of for the remainder of the regulatory period.
+Based on estimates of the elasticity of demand for residential customers, Barwon Water has factored in a permanent reduction in water demand

-11.9.3 Non-residential water volume
+11.11.3.
+Non-residential water volume

 Barwon Water's has implemented initiatives to assist non-residential customers to save water.
-Specific programs are identified in Table 11-10.
+Specific programs are identified in Table 11-9.